-- Note 2: The company adjusted its operating strategy and acquired the 100% equity of Achieve Goal Limited held by Golden Fame Co., Ltd. from Golden Fame Co., Ltd. on 17 April 2019 by the board of directors and on 28 May 2019 by shareholders 'meeting. an investment agreement was signed for an acquisition contract on 5 June 2019, and the transaction amount was not higher than USD 23,600 thousand.
+- Note : The company acquired Golden Star Ocean Ltd and Achieve Goal Limited through an investment agreement on 5 June 2019 and acquired 100% equity of Freshlink Product Development, LLC DBA PREPARA through an investment agreement on 18 July 2019.
+By investment agreement was controlled on 1 August 2019, so it was included in the consolidated entity and the Golden Star Ocean Ltd. and Achieve Goal Limited 100% owned subsidiaries are also included in the consolidated entity. - Note 1: The company adjusted its operating strategy and acquired the 100% equity of Achieve Goal Limited held by Golden Fame Co., Ltd. from Golden Fame Co., Ltd. on 17 April 2019 by the board of directors and on 28 May 2019 by shareholders 'meeting, an investment agreement was signed for an acquisition contract on 5 June 2019, and the transaction amount was not higher than USD 23,600 thousand.
 The company approved the amount of USD 23,600 thousand according to the investment review committee of the Ministry of Economic Affairs.
-As of 31 March 2021, the Group has remitted the equivalent of USD 9,600 thousand and transferred 41% of its equity.
-However, there is a contract agreement between the Group and other voting rights holders.
-According to the contract agreement, on 1 August 2019, it has the current ability to lead the relevant activities and has the relevant power to control, so it enjoys the rights and obligations of 100% equity.
-As of 31 March 2022, the Group had an amount of USD 23,600 thousand approved by the Investment Review Committee of the Ministry of Economic Affairs.
-The equivalent of USD 23,600 thousand has been paid and the transfer procedure has been completed. - Note 3: The company adjusted its operating strategy and acquired its 100% equity interest in Golden Star Ocean Ltd. from Lucky Star Worldwide Ltd. on 17 April 2019 by the board of directors and on 28 May 2019 by shareholders' meeting on 5 June 2019, an investment agreement was signed for an acquisition contract, and the transaction amount was not higher than USD 57,000 thousand; in addition, on 15 October 2019 the price adjustment mechanism was started to reduce the purchase price to USD 48,500 thousand (equivalent to NT\$ 1,484,100 thousand).
-As of 31 Decrmber 2021, the Company had paid NT\$ 1,484,100 thousand in accordance with the contract, and completed the transfer. - Note 4: The Group adjusted its operation strategy and acquired 100% equity of Freshlink Product Development LLC. through the resolution of the board of directors on July 3, 2019, and signed an investment agreement to purchase the contract.
-The transaction amount was USD\$3,500 thousand.
-The transfer was completed on 26 July 2019, and the money was paid.
-As of March 31, 2022, the capital increase amounted to USD 6,500 thousand as authorized by the board of directors, and a cash capital increase of USD 6,500 thousand has been completed. - Note 5: Due to the need for the operation and improvement of the financial structure of First Design Global, Inc., the board of directors of the Company authorized cash capital increase of USD5,000 thousand on 31 March 2022 and the amount USD4,000 thousand was paid. - Note 6: The company had completed the liquidation and dissolution procedure on 29 November 2021. - Note 7: The company had completed the liquidation and dissolution procedure on 29 November 2021.

-(4) Foreign currency transactions
+The Company had remitted USD 23,600 thousand, and completed the transfer. - Note 2: The company adjusted its operating strategy and acquired its 100% equity interest in Golden Star Ocean Ltd. from Lucky Star Worldwide Ltd. on 17 April 2019 by the board of directors and on 28 May 2019 by shareholders' meeting on 5 June 2019, an investment agreement was signed for an acquisition contract, and the transaction amount was not higher than USD 57,000 thousand; in addition, on 15 October 2019 the price adjustment mechanism was started to reduce the purchase price to USD 48,500 thousand.
+It is equivalent to NT \$ 1,484,100 thousand).
+The Company had paid 1,484,100 thousand in accordance with the contract, and completed the transfer. - Note 3: The company adjusted its operating strategy and acquired the 100% equity of Freshlink Product Development LLC. on 3 July 2019 by the board of directors and an investment agreement was signed for an acquisition contract, the transaction amount was USD 3,500 thousand, the shares were transited on 26 July 2019, and the amount was paid.
+As of 31 March 2023, the board of directors authorized cash capital increase of USD13,000 thousand and finished cash capital increase of USD12,500 thousand. - Note 4: Due to the need for the operation and improvement of the financial structure of First Design Global, Inc., the board of directors of the Company authorized cash capital increase of USD5,000 thousand.
+As of 31 March 2023, the company had finished capital increase of USD5,000 thousand. - (4) Foreign currency transactions